Last updated on 2026-03-12

 Program Overview

-Humber's Electrical Engineering Technology – Control Systems advanced diploma program is designed to provide students with a comprehensive learning experience that combines fundamental concepts with the latest technologies in the electrical engineering field.
-Developed in collaboration with an industry advisory panel, the program integrates classroom theory with practical laboratory work.
-Students will cover essential topics such as electric devices, circuits, digital fundamentals, and power generation.
-The curriculum emphasizes advanced skills in designing, operating, and maintaining electrical equipment, with a focus on renewable energy integration and smart grid design.
-This program not only enhances technical knowledge but also prepares students for a dynamic career in electrical engineering.
+Humber's Electrical Engineering Technology – Control Systems advanced diploma program is designed to provide students with a comprehensive learning experience that combines fundamental concepts with the latest technologies in the field.
+Developed in collaboration with an industry advisory panel, the program integrates classroom theory with practical laboratory work, covering essential topics such as electric devices, circuits, digital fundamentals, and power generation.
+Students will also delve into advanced skills related to designing, operating, and maintaining electrical equipment within automated systems, with a focus on renewable energy integration and smart grid design.
+The curriculum emphasizes project-based learning, ensuring that students gain hands-on experience and a solid technical foundation to enhance their career options.

 Program Structure